GlitchBricks/.github/profile/README.md

 - the precision of digital control protocols.

 It’s designed to scale from simple hands-on tiles to advanced hybrid modules with internal DSP, programmable behavior, or custom hardware.

 ---

+## The Platform

+The GlitchBricks platform stands on two foundational pillars:

+- **OAVCP (Open Analog Voltage Control Protocol)**
+  A lightweight, open, addressable control protocol that provides centralized or distributed control across an entire modular rig.
+It allows automation, preset recall, scripting, synchronized modulation, and deep integration with custom “brain” modules or external controllers.

+- **GBCB (GlitchBricks Communication Bus)**
+  The hardware bus that lets modules chain together physically and electronically.
+It carries analog video, sync, power rails, and the OAVCP control signals — enabling a consistent, open-ended way to combine modules into powerful creative pipelines.

+Together, these two systems form a hybrid analog/digital ecosystem where experimentation is encouraged, chaos is welcome, and structured control is available when you want it.

+---